 - Every community needs someone to paint, and we've carved out a really nice niche for ourselves where we're not the biggest yet, but we're certainly striving to be.

-Welcome to franchise talk with Emery Orosz, industry specialist in buying and selling franchises presented by Morgan & Westfield, a nationwide leader in business sales and appraisals.
+talk with Emery Orosz, industry specialist in buying and selling franchises presented by Morgan & Westfield, a nationwide leader in business sales and appraisals.
 Here's your host, Emery Orosz with today’s special guest.

 Emery: Hey, good afternoon, Mary Kay.
 [This is] Emery Orosz of Morgan & Westfield.
 How are you today?